Security Portfolio Forum Director

-John Linford is the Forum Director of The Open Group Security Forum and Open Trusted Technology Forum.
-As staff at The Open Group, John supports the leaders and participants of the Open Trusted Technology Forum in utilizing the resources of The Open Group to facilitate collaboration and follow The Open Group Standards process to publish their deliverables.
-Prior to joining The Open Group in June 2019, John worked as a Lecturer for San Jose State University, teaching courses in Economics.
+John Linford is the Forum Director of The Open Group Security Portfolio, which is comprised of the Security Forum, Open Trusted Technology Forum, and Assured Dependability Work Group.
+As staff at The Open Group, John supports the leaders and participants of Forums and Work Groups in utilizing the resources of The Open Group to facilitate collaboration and follow The Open Group Standards process to publish their deliverables.

 Mr. Alexander (Al) Marshall is currently the Technical Strategy Manager for the NASA SEWP Program.
 In this role, Al provides input for the technical strategic direction of the Program and while maintaining an active role in the day-to-day operations of SEWP, a premier Government-Wide Acquisition Contract (GWAC) providing Federal Agencies access to the latest in Information Technology product solutions.
 At SEWP, his main areas of concentration are application and requirements development, data modeling and reporting, and participating in outreach functions for the Program, including The Open Group Open Trusted Technology Forum.
 Before assuming his current role, Al, a 22-year veteran of the SEWP Program, served as both a software developer and the Contract Holder Relationship Manager (CHRM).
 As CHRM, Al was responsible for developing and maintaining tools and procedures to effectively manage the relationship between the SEWP Program and its Contract Holders.
 Prior to SEWP, Al served for 16 years as a software engineer and project manager while working in the public safety software sector.
 Al earned a Bachelor of Science in Computer Science from the University of Maryland University College in College Park, Maryland.